 Inserting content into a lesson activity

-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Inserting content into a lesson activity.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Inserting content into a lesson activity.

 A common question.
 "We have many course documents in Word and PDF format at the moment.
 We ant to put them in a lesson, where 1 chapter would be 1 lesson.
 Is there anyway to easily do this and retain the formatting, esp around screenshots with arrows and description around them?"

 - Create some image files of your pdf or word document converted to pdf.

 - Create some image files of your PowerPoint and insert those